Outlook

 Bartender Tiffany Kirk from Houston’s Toasted Coconut created a menu of incredible cocktails featuring Brugal 1888 rum for us to enjoy.
 The Old Hands and New cut the heat with spritsy, tropical fruit flavors.
 Then, the Coastal Trade Route nodded to African tea traditions with smooth floral notes.
 The Gibraltar Straight rounded things out with a bright, citrusy bite for anyone wanting extra refreshment.

-A MENU BY CHEF OPE AMOSU
+A MENU BY OPE AMOSU

 Chef Ope Amosu has a goal: to bring people into West African culture with delicious food that builds community along the way.
 He brought a diverse array of flavors to the table, bringing people together over curry, plantain chips, and his easy smile as he walked the table.